Call Center Automation Software: Making the Right Choice

-Making the right choice for my call centre: software features overview
+Making the right choice for my call center automation software

-We’ve gone over the different types of automatic diallers using more or less advanced technologies for differing performance levels.
-When choosing informational systems for your call centre, there are also a multitude of other criteria to consider on the software side.
+When choosing informational systems for your call center automation software, there are a multitude of criteria to consider on the solutions side.

 Integrating your telecom to your CRM is essential to increase productivity and ensure good follow-up with clients and prospects.
 It notably allows:

 - Direct call logging in your CRM or client relations software; in other words, all calls made to a prospect are automatically logged in their contact file without an agent needing to manually make note of communication history.

 - Automatic file retrieval through your devices: agents can easily access CRM information for calls in progress.

 Call automation software offers differing levels of advancement for call distribution systems.
 For example, it is possible to distribute calls to certain agents according to their skillset, language, history with the correspondent, etc.

 Training and supervision features